 - Exchange-traded Funds.
-ETFs are a tradable security that tracks an underlying asset such as bonds, stocks, commodities, an index or even an index fund.
+ETFs are a tradable security that tracks an underlying asset such as bonds, stocks, commodities, an index, or even an index fund.
 They provide me with a great way to balance my investment portfolio since they are a safer investment that offsets riskier assets like stocks and bonds.
 ETFs are a passive investment instrument that allows you to automate your money since you don’t have to manage the fund.

 - Index funds.
 These are an investment instrument that tracks the performance of a particular index such as the S&P 500 and the Dow Jones.
-An index fund effectively allows me to enjoy exposure to the stocks and bonds included in the index while enjoying nominal transaction and other fees.
+An index fund effectively allows me to enjoy exposure to the stocks and bonds included in the index while enjoying nominal transactions and other fees.

 - Gold IRA.
 Investing in gold and silver helps secure my retirement by preventing the value of my money from being depreciated by inflation.
 And since I’m using my investment savings to buy the precious metals, I can enjoy the tax benefits associated with an IRA.

 - Mutual funds.
 These are an investment security in which the funds of a group of investors are pooled to buy a portfolio of holdings which can include cash, stocks, bonds and other assets.
 These are a great low-risk addition to my portfolio since I don’t have to do any work managing them, since the fund manager does all the work.
 And I choose funds that have an expense ratio of 1% in order to keep the costs of the fund from affecting my returns over time.

 - Money market accounts.
 These are some of the best short term investments since they provide me with the flexibility to withdraw from my accounts.
 And I am also not required to maintain a particular balance in my account.